tiepdotme/samwize.com/_drafts/app-store-optimization-aso-tools-guide-2017.markdown

 But note they have limited support in countries outside US/UK/etc. Specifically, they don't provide competitor's tracking for other countries.

-And they are for iOS only.
-Pretty focus in what they do :)
+They are for iOS only, and the business is run by just 1 guy!

 ## If all else failed